robert-laws/robert-laws.github.io/my_collections/_dog_daycare/introduction.md

 ---
 ## Introduction

+This project was created as one of my Flatiron School development course assignments.
+The purpose of this project was to use the ruby-on-rails framework to create an interactive website backed with a PostgreSQL database.
+The project also required use of OmniAuth for authentication and retrievable user profiles.

 #### Purpose / Vision

-A website that allows dog owners to find a dog daycare center, select dates and make reservations, and choose from a range of activities available to entertain the dog during their stay.
+This is a website that allows dog owners to find a dog daycare center, select dates and make reservations, and choose from a range of activities available to entertain the dog during their stay.

 #### Overview